SimronThapa/FSRN-CVPR2020/README.md

 We present a dynamic fluid surface reconstruction network that recovers time-varying 3D fluid surfaces from a single viewpoint.

+## Contributions
+1. We design physics-motivated loss functions for network training
+2. We synthesize a large fluid dataset using physics-based modeling and rendering
+3. Our network is validated on real captured fluid data

 ## Datasets
 [Training](), [Validation](), [Testing]()